-The LLM is responsible for assembling the outbound TCP Segment.
-It combines its own logical outputs with the deterministic results received from the ALU.
-The LLM updates the agent's internal state stored in the state module.
+\item \textbf{Segment Assembly and State Update:} The agent is responsible for assembling the outbound TCP segment.
+It combines the logical output generated by the language model with the deterministic results received from the ALU.
+The agent then writes the latest protocol progress into the \textbf{State Module}, completing the closed-loop cycle. \end{itemize}

-This design enables a flexible agent to effectively execute the core functionalities of TCP.
-It establishes a robust paradigm for intelligent network protocols by combining adaptive reasoning with precise computation.